-- 1. A letter or other documentation from the student's local school district stating that the student has completed a home school program at the high school level. - 2.
-A list of courses taken and grades earned and/or portfolio of work accomplished. - 3.
-GED or other testing, if applicable.
+- A letter or other documentation from the student's local school district stating that the student has completed a home school program at the high school level. - A list of courses taken and grades earned and/or portfolio of work accomplished. - 3.
+High school equivalency or other testing, if applicable.